Cohomogeneity one Ricci Solitons from Hopf Fibrations: Introduction

-Then there is an $r -1$ parameter family of non-trivial, non-homothetic, complete, smooth Bakry-\'Emery flat $m$-quasi-Einstein metrics and an $r$ parameter family of non-trivial, non-homothetic, complete, smooth $m$-quasi-Einstein metrics with quasi-Einstein constant $\frac{\varepsilon}{2} > 0$ on $\R^{d_1+1} \times M_2 \times \ldots \times M_r.$ \end{theorem} \textbf{Structure.} Section \ref{CohomOneRicciSolitonEQ} reviews the Ricci soliton equation on a manifold of cohomogeneity one and recalls some structure theorems.
-Section \ref{MainConstruction} focuses on the two summands case and theorem \ref{MainTheorem} is proven.
-Long time analysis of the Einstein and Ricci soliton trajectories as well as applications to B\"ohm's Einstein metrics of positive scalar curvature follow in sections \ref{SectionTwoSummandsAsymptotics} and \ref{SectionBohmEinsteinMetricsPosScal}.
-Theory for the Bakry-\'Emery tensor $\Ric + \Hess u - \frac{1}{m} du \otimes du$ and the proof of theorem \ref{MainTheoremTwo} are discussed in section \ref{SectionQuasiEinsteinMetrics}. \textbf{Acknowledgments.} I wish to thank my PhD advisor Prof. Andrew Dancer for constant support, helpful comments and numerous discussions.
+\textit{Structure of the paper.} Section \ref{CohomOneRicciSolitonEQ} reviews the Ricci soliton equation on cohomogeneity one manifolds and recalls some structure theorems.
+Section \ref{SectionNewSolitons} focuses on the two summands case, with section \ref{SectionSolitonsFromCircleBundles} discussing the case of complex line bundles over Fano K\"ahler-Einstein manifolds.
+Completeness of the metrics in Theorem \ref{MainTheoremTwoSummands} is shown in section \ref{CompletenessTwoSummands} and the asymptotic behaviour is studied in section \ref{SectionTwoSummandsAsymptotics}.
+Applications to convergence to cone solutions and B\"ohm's Einstein metrics of positive scalar curvature follow in sections \ref{SectionConvergenceToConeSolutions} and \ref{SectionBohmEinsteinMetricsPosScal}, respectively.
+Finally, section \ref{SectionQuasiEinsteinMetrics} discusses $m$-quasi-Einstein metrics and the proof of Theorem \ref{MainTheoremQEM}.